-This document reflects the principles of the 'Duty of Care' for dealing with waste.
-This duty requires that all reasonable steps are taken to look after any waste generated, and that illegal disposal by others is prevented.
-Additionally, disposal of potentially hazardous waste should be consistent with "Best Available Techniques Not Entailing Excessive Costs", otherwise known at BATNEEC.
+This document reflects the principles of 'duty of care' for dealing with waste.
+'Duty of care' requires that all reasonable steps are taken to look after any waste generated, and that illegal disposal by others is prevented.
+Additionally, disposal of potentially hazardous waste should be consistent with "best available techniques not entailing excessive costs", otherwise known at BATNEEC.

-This document, recommending a code of practice, has been developed to reflect the experience developed by EIGA companies in Europe and adopted by AIGA.
+This document, recommending a code of practice, has been developed to reflect the experience developed by AIGA companies and adopted by Asia.

-The document applies to the treatment or disposal of all designs of acetylene cylinders even those not containing asbestos.
+The document applies to the treatment or disposal of all designs of acetylene cylinders, even those not containing asbestos.